Airam Cabrera: Extremadura

 Airam returned to Spain's third tier on 8 July 2017, when he signed for Extremadura UD.
 In his first season, the team won an unprecedented promotion to the second division.

 In August 2018, Airam went back to Poland's top flight when he was loaned to KS Cracovia.

 Later years

 Airam joined Wisła Płock of the same country and league on 17 October 2020.
 On 13 August 2021, he moved to Indian Super League club FC Goa on a one-year contract.
 He scored half of his goals for the latter the following 6 March, a hat-trick in the 4–4 home draw with Kerala Blasters FC.

+In summer 2022, aged 34, Airam returned to his homeland by joining Atlético Sanluqueño CF of Segunda Federación on a one-year deal, with a one-year option.
+He totalled ten goals in his debut campaign to achieve promotion.

+On 17 July 2024, Airam signed with San Fernando in the fourth tier.